reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 </Sandpack>

-**Notice that you can't "choose" your dependencies.** When you specify the dependencies, you will get a lint error if it doesn't match what React expects based on the code inside your effect.
+**Notice that you can't "choose" your dependencies.** When you specify the dependencies, you will get a lint error if they don't match what React expects based on the code inside your effect.
 This helps catch many bugs in your code.
 However, this can be a problem if your effect uses some value but you *don't* want to re-run the effect when that value changes.
 When you're faced with this problem, the correct fix is to *change the effect code itself* to not "need" that dependency.
 You will learn common strategies to do that in [Specifying the Effect Dependencies](/learn/specifying-effect-dependencies).

 <Gotcha>